The Dog Park Project

 Phase 2: Fundraising and Volunteer Coordination

 Phase 2 centers on community participation.
 Volunteers will be invited to sign up to assist with manual labor during the build and to help with fundraising efforts.
-Community members will also have opportunities to contribute through monetary and supply donations.
+Community members also have opportunities to contribute through monetary and supply donations.

 Phase 3: Construction and Build Scheduling